relitrix/mic/README.md

 </p>

 ---
-Tool for checking .jar checksums with Modrinth API.
+A tool for checking .jar(s) integrity with Modrinth API.

 ## Run locally
 ```bash